Cats are curious creatures that love to climb, scratch, and lounge in cozy spaces.

 Keep in mind that this is designed for small cats, so it’s not a good choice for a Savannah or Maine Coon.

-What I Look For in the Best Cat Trees
+What We Look For in the Best Cat Trees

 1. Stability

 Stability is probably the most important feature of the best cat trees!
-I want to make sure my cats can climb safely and not knock over the tree!
+We want to make sure my cats can climb safely and not knock over the tree!

-It also needs to withstand the Fuzz when he does “zoomies,” because he may be lithe, but he knocks into things with the force of a Cat 5 hurricane!
+It also needs to withstand the Fuzz when he does “zoomies,” because he may be little, but he knocks into things with the force of a Cat 5 hurricane!

 You might think a wide base is enough to make a tree stable, but it’s not.
 You also need to look at the poles of the tower.